hzqst/MetaHookSv/README.md

 ## One Click Installation

-0. git pull https://github.com/hzqst/MetaHookSv or download from https://github.com/hzqst/MetaHookSv/archive/main.zip
+1. git pull https://github.com/hzqst/MetaHookSv or download from https://github.com/hzqst/MetaHookSv/archive/main.zip

-1. Run `install-to-SvenCoop.bat`
+2. Run `install-to-SvenCoop.bat`

-2. Launch game from `\SteamLibrary\steamapps\common\Sven Co-op\svencoop.exe`
+3. Launch game from `\SteamLibrary\steamapps\common\Sven Co-op\svencoop.exe`

-3. Other games follow the same instruction.
+* Other games follow the same instruction.

+* You should have [.NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) installed in your system otherwise the [SteamAppsLocation](SteamAppsLocation/README.md) will probably not work.

 ## Build Requirements